Can Dogs Eat Elderberry? Vet Answer for India

 | Vomiting, severe diarrhoea, breathing difficulty, collapse | HIGH | Symptoms of elderberry toxicity |

 Indian-specific concerns: Diabetic dogs, obese apartment dogs (Labs, Pugs, Beagles with limited exercise), puppies under 3 months, senior dogs, and dogs with kidney or liver conditions should be treated with extra care when it comes to Elderberry.
-Always consult your vet for dogs with pre-existing health conditions.
+Has your dog a health issue?
+Run this past the vet before offering it.

 - • Vomiting or diarrhoea within hours of eating Elderberry